anna328p/trump/README.md

 #DonaldTracker

 Welcome to DonaldTracker, don't steal our code without permission.
-Well, if get our permission, it's no longer stealing :)
+Well, if you get our permission, it's no longer stealing :)

 ##Instructions